Are you ready for an adventure? Let’s get planning!

 The endless kit options for the outdoors can make it more stressful than it needs to be.
 The number one consideration is safety – do you have the right kit needed for the environment you are heading into.

-Generally speaking safety kit, boots, sleeping bag and rucksack are where you money can be best spent to ensure you have a comfortable time.
+Generally speaking, safety items, boots, sleeping bag and rucksack are where you money can be best spent to ensure you have a comfortable time.
 A lot of other items can be bought cheap or even borrowed.

 camping and adventure advice